davidmarkclements/nonsynchronous/readme.md

 ### Whenify Method

-Whenify an object method so that the method[done] (where done is the [`done`](#done) symbol) can be awaited.
-This can be particularly useful when writing tests for a instance with callback based methods.
-The test be both self documenting an async compatible.
+Whenify an object method so that `method[done]` can be awaited (where `done` is the [`done`](#done) symbol).
+This can be particularly useful when writing tests for an instance with callback based methods.
+The test be both self documenting and async compatible.

 Implementation: